Updated February 6th, 2019.

 Paracas: This beach-resort town has a decent beach, some great hostels, a national park and an elongated head museum!
 (You have to see it to believe it.)
 It’s super easy to visit Islas Ballestas from here.
 If you’re heading back to Lima, it’s a great place to chill out for a few days by the sea.

-Nazca: Famous for the mysterious ‘Nazca Lines’, there’s little else to do in this town apart from going to see the lines!
+Nasca: Famous for the mysterious ‘Nasca Lines’, there’s little else to do in this town apart from going to see the lines!
 You can either climb to the top of a rickety viewing tower to see a few of the shapes or take a small light aircraft to see the lines in all their glory.
-Prices start around $70 USD for a flight and the lines are around one hour outside of Nazca Town.
+Prices start around $70 USD for a flight and the lines are around one hour outside of Nasca City.
 Around two hours from Huacachina.

 Cusco: The ancient Inca capital in the mountains is the cultural heart of Peru and is not to be missed on a backpacker trip to Peru!
 Gateway to the mystical ruins of Machu Picchu and a beautiful colonial city to explore with great restaurants and a rich culture.
 An overnight bus of 17 hours from Huacachina.